7 Dangerous Impacts of Implicit Bias in Pharmacy Practice

 Medication Errors.

-Implicit bias can lead to pharmacists making mistakes with medications, such as overmedicating, undermedicating, writing the wrong prescription, or refusing to refill a legitimate prescription because of an unfounded suspicion of the patient.
+Implicit bias may lead to pharmacists making mistakes with medications, such as overmedicating, undermedicating, writing down the incorrect prescription drug, or refusing to refill a legitimate prescription because of an unfounded suspicion of the patient.

-For example, a pharmacist with recency bias might prioritize current medication information given to them by the patient without taking a look at their entire medication history to ascertain that the patient is not on drugs that can react with their current medications.
+For example, a pharmacist with recency bias might prioritize current medication information given to them by the patient without taking a look at their entire medication history to ascertain if the patient is at risk for drug-drug interactions based on their current medication list.

-This bias can cause drug-drug or adverse drug reactions, leading to readmissions and an increase in healthcare costs.
+This bias may also lead to drug-drug or adverse drug reactions, resulting in increased hospital admissions and healthcare costs.

 Disparities and Discrimination in Patient Care.